Job Bicknell Ellis: Life

 Although he did not have any formal training as a botanist or mycologist, Ellis gradually took up mycological fieldwork and ultimately dedicated his life to the collection and exchange of dried fungal specimens.
 He created four exsiccata series as reference collections that were sold in sets of one hundred, or "centuries".
-The most important of these were the Fungi Nova-Caesarienses (Fungi of New Jersey) (1878) and the North American Fungi, issued in Series I and Series II from 1878 to 1898.
+The most important of these were the Fungi Nova-Caesarienses (Fungi of New Jersey) (1878) and the North American Fungi, issued in two series from 1878 to 1898 (series II from 1886 co-edited by Benjamin Matlack Everhart).
 The complete set of North American Fungi numbered 3600 specimens.
 The obituary of his wife, who died on July 18, 1899, elaborated her devotion to his work: Besides binding many of her husband's books and pamphlets, she prepared some three thousand blank books in which the North American Fungi were issued and in which the greater part of the Ellis collection was mounted.
-Besides this she arranged at least three fourths of the 200,000 specimens which were issued in this exsiccata series and in the Fungi Columbiani, folding papers, inserting specimens, pasting labels and inserting in their places.
+Besides this she arranged at least three fourths of the 200,000 specimens which were issued in this exsiccata series and in the Fungi Columbiani. folding papers, inserting specimens, pasting labels and inserting in their places.